OGRECave/ogre/Docs/src/scripts.md

 ## thread_groups

-Passes of type `compute` operate on an absract "compute space".
-This space is typically diveded into threads and thread groups (work groups).
+Passes of type `compute` operate on an abstract "compute space".
+This space is typically divided into threads and thread groups (work groups).
 The size of a thread group is defined inside the compute shader itself.
 This defines how many groups should be launched.

 @par
 Example: if you want to process a 256x256px image and have a thread group size of 16x16x1, you want to specify `16 16 1` here as well.